 “We all know communities will not survive without water,” Simshauser said.
 “And the way to ensure a viable water supply is through conservation.
 This RCPP is unique in that it brought together a diverse group of like-minded partners — conservation organizations and agencies, landowners and producers, county, community, and municipal authorities — who are all concerned over the decline of the Ogallala Aquifer and want to help create a sustainable water supply for our communities.”

-The group of partners for the project includes the City of Leoti, Ducks Unlimited, Greeley County Community Development, Greeley County Conservation District, Kansas Alliance for Wetlands and Streams, Kansas Association of Conservation Districts, Kansas Department of Agriculture, Kansas Department of Wildlife, Parks and Tourism, Kansas Livestock Association, Kansas Water Office, Leoti-Wichita County Future Farmers of America Chapter, Pheasants Forever, Playa Lakes Joint Venture, Unified Greeley County, Wichita County Commission, Wichita County Conservation District, Wichita County Health Center and Wichita County Water Conservation Area.
+The group of partners for the project includes the City of Leoti, Ducks Unlimited, Greeley County Community Development, Greeley County Conservation District, Kansas Alliance for Wetlands and Streams, Kansas Association of Conservation Districts, Kansas Department of Agriculture, Kansas Department of Wildlife and Parks, Kansas Livestock Association, Kansas Water Office, Leoti-Wichita County Future Farmers of America Chapter, Pheasants Forever, Playa Lakes Joint Venture, Unified Greeley County, Wichita County Commission, Wichita County Conservation District, Wichita County Health Center and Wichita County Water Conservation Area.

 For additional information about playas and the benefits they provide, visit PlayasWorkForKansas.com.
 For questions about the GRASP, contact Dan Meyerhoff with Kansas Association of Conservation Districts at 785-650-1330 or Matt Smith with Playa Lakes Joint Venture at 785-420-7000.